268. Treaty Oak - The Day Drinker Texas Bourbon

 On the Tasting Mat:

-- Treaty Oak Day Drinker Bourbon: An 80-proof wheated bourbon from Treaty Oak Distilling in Dripping Springs, Texas, aged 12 months in a climate that accelerates maturation.
-The mash bill is 57% corn, 32% wheat, and 11% malted barley.
-In the glass it pours a light golden honey color.
-The nose opens with soft floral notes, a hint of artificial banana, a touch of sweet tea, and a surprisingly lively cinnamon spice.
-On the palate it is light and airy with a honeycomb cereal sweetness, the sweetness arriving late and transitioning quickly to a back-end tingle of cinnamon spice reminiscent of a cinnamon toothpick.
-The finish is short but inviting, encouraging the next sip rather than lingering.
+- Treaty Oak Day Drinker Bourbon: An 80-proof Texas wheated bourbon from Treaty Oak Distilling in Dripping Springs, TX, made from a mash bill of 57% corn, 32% wheat, and 11% malted barley, aged 12 months in the Texas Hill Country heat.
+The color is a light golden honey, and the nose offers soft floral notes, a hint of artificial banana reminiscent of runts candy, a touch of sweet tea, and a surprising little kick of cinnamon spice.
+On the palate it opens with a gentle honeycomb-cereal sweetness, skips lightly through the mid-palate, and finishes with a pleasant, lingering cinnamon-tingle warmth.
+The finish is short but inviting — designed to encourage the next sip rather than linger.
+At around $23 at Total Wine, Jim and Mike agree it over-delivers for its age and price point.
 (00:02:24)

 Full Transcript